dbt-labs/docs.getdbt.com/website/docs/docs/develop/develop-in-the-cloud.md

 ## Access the Cloud IDE

-The dbt Cloud IDE comes with new features, including snappier performance and exciting enhancements.
-To use the Cloud IDE:
+Now that you've set up your development environment and credentails, you should be able to access the Cloud IDE:

 1. Log in with your [dbt Cloud account](https://cloud.getdbt.com/).
-If you don't have one, [sign up](https://www.getdbt.com/signup/) for an account for free!
+If you don't have one, [sign up](https://www.getdbt.com/signup/) for an account for free.
 2. Click **Develop** at the top of the page
 3. Make sure you've already initialized your project

-Use the image and guide below to familiarize yourself with the Cloud IDE and its features:
+4. Start developing and use the image and guide below to familiarize yourself with the Cloud IDE and its features:

 <Lightbox src="/img/docs/dbt-cloud/refresh-ide/refresh-ide.png" title="Cloud IDE overview"/>